NAMASTE SOLAR BLOG

 You Have My Attention, Now What?

-The 2024 benchmark is just around the corner, and a commercial solar system can take a year from contract to completion.
-We encourage you to get started now, so you can break even by the 2030 deadline.
 Reach out to one of Namaste Solar’s commercial solar experts.
 We’re 100% employee owned and a Certified B Corp.
-Our team is here to provide you with all the context and information you need to make the right decision for your business and your building.
+Our team does not work on commission.
+Instead, they are focused on your goals and providing you with all the context and information you need to make the right decision for your business and your building.

 Recommended Reading